zenglenn42/utbc2019-hw-12-bamazon/README.md

 * make the request, passing you a callback function
 * time passes, other requests queue-up efficiently
-* when node has what I need, you invoke my callback with the results I want
+* when you have what I need, you invoke my callback with the results
 * and my program logic continues

 You process a lot of stuff because my thread is not camped out in the foreground waiting.